S&P 500 gains for sixth straight session, Apple falls

-NEW YORK Stocks rose on Tuesday, with the S&P 500 index advancing for its longest stretch since early July, as an alternative proposal emerged that could avert a possible Western military strike on Syria.
+NEW YORK U.S. stocks rose on Tuesday, with the S&P 500 index advancing for its longest stretch since early July, as an alternative proposal emerged that could avert a possible Western military strike on Syria.

 Encouraging economic data from China reinforced the view the world's second-largest economy was stabilizing and gave investors further reason to buy.